Apart from You: Legacy

+Apart From You was shown in the U.S. as part of a Naruse retrospective in 1985, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.

 Home media

 In 2011, Apart From You was released on a five-film DVD set by The Criterion Collection's Eclipse label.
 Titled "Silent Naruse", it collected five silent films made between 1931 and 1934.